 Yes, if you are not in a distance education program and you are enrolled in no more than 50% online or distance credits.

-Pennsylvania State Grant Certification Procedures, 2015-16 Academic Year and 2016 Summer, Chapter 2-A-2 does allow exceptions for students with documented medical disabilities that prevent them from taking classroom courses, provided they are not enrolled in a distance education program.
+Pennsylvania State Grant Program Handbook, 2017-18 Academic Year and 2018 Summer, Chapter 2-A-b-1 does allow exceptions for students with documented medical disabilities that prevent them from taking classroom courses, provided they are not enrolled in a distance education program.

 Developmental courses may cause a decrease or removal of PHEAA aid.
 PHEAA requires students' schedules to consist of at least 50% regular (non-developmental) credits.

 PHEAA also limits the number of semesters that developmental credits can be considered as part of enrollment status for grant eligibility.
 PHEAA refers to these semesters as 'remedial exceptions,' and limits the number to two full-time semesters or four part-time semesters.
 If, for example, you previously used two remedial exceptions, and are enrolled as a full-time student but have fewer than 12 regular credits, you will only receive a part-time PHEAA grant.

 RTSS annual awards for 2017-18 range from $500 to $2,000.

 There is no separate RTSS application.
 Students must complete a current year FAFSA and PHEAA State Grant Form.
 PHEAA administers this program and makes award determinations.